discoproject/disco/doc/howto/administer.rst

 for running any tasks or storing any new DDFS data.
 However, Disco will still use the node for reading any DDFS data already stored on that node.
-Note that blacklisting a node will not trigger re-replication of data away from the node.
+Note that blacklisting a node will not trigger re-replication of data away from the node (however, see below on blacklisting a DDFS node).

 Blacklisting a node is done on the configuration page, accessible by clicking ``configure`` on the top right side of any page.
-Type the name of the node in the text entry box under ``Blacklisted nodes``, and press enter.
+Type the name of the node in the text entry box under ``Blacklisted nodes for Disco``, and press enter.
 The node should now show up above the text entry box in the list of blacklisted nodes.
 Any node in this list can be clicked to whitelist it.